Shadow Game (CBS Playhouse)

 "Shadow Game" is the fourth television play episode of the second season of the American television series CBS Playhouse.
 The episode was broadcast on May 7, 1969.
-The plot revolves around employees as a major firm trapped in their office building during the Northeast blackout of 1965.
+The plot revolves around employees of a major firm trapped in their office building during the Northeast blackout of 1965.

 "Shadow Game" had many noteworthy actors and actresses in its cast, including William Shatner, Daniel Massey, William Windom, Alexandra Hay, Doris Roberts, Greg Mullavey, and Richard Dysart.
 The broadcast also won two Emmy awards, with Paul Bogart for directing and an award for art direction and scenic design.